hybri-id/xampp_tools/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-* Scheduler: You can schedule backups from here, aslong as make instant backups and restores of all the databases.
+* Scheduler: You can schedule SQL backups from here, as long as make instant backups and restore all the databases.

 _For more examples, please refer to the [Documentation]()_